 - 1. Go to Video > Image > Day-night mode, and make sure that the IR-cut filter is set to Auto. - 2.
-To set at what light level you want the camera to switch to night mode, move the Threshold slider toward Bright or Dark. - 3.
 To use the built-in IR light when the camera is in night mode, turn on Allow illumination and Synchronize illumination.